Scorpil/monico/README.md

 - **Manager** process is only responsible for scheduling tasks (probes).
 Manager is lightweight so performance-wise it is enough to run a single manager instance at a time.
 However, it's ok to run multiple manager instances concurrently for redundancy.
 - **Worker** process performs HTTP requests and records results.
 It is possible to run multiple instances of worker for improved scalability and availability guarantees.

-`monic run` runs both processes concurrently, but it's possible to run them seperately with `monic run-manager` and `monic run-worker respectively`.
+`monic run` runs both processes concurrently, but it's possible to run them seperately with `monic run-manager` and `monic run-worker` respectively.
+It's possible to run multiple instances of each process for scalability and reliability.

 ### Running in Docker